HomeDev GuideAPI Reference

 • HTML encode all output

-This is especially important for all data that come from other systems/user input to avoid JavaScript cross-site scripting (XSS) attacks.
+This is especially important for data from other systems/user input to avoid JavaScript cross-site scripting (XSS) attacks.

-If you are using MVC, use the standard Model. syntax and stay away from Html.Raw as much as possible.
+If you are using MVC, use the standard Model. syntax and avoid Html.Raw.

 • Lock down webapi and custom endpoints

-Optimizely is handling security for content out-of-the-box, but you should check your solution for other access points such as web API, and custom endpoints, and secure them or validate all input.
+Optimizely handles security for content out-of-the-box, but you should check your solution for other access points, such as web API, and custom endpoints, and secure them or validate all input.

 • Lock down addons

-Check if you have admin/editor addons and similar, and secure them.
-This can normally be done easily by adding attribute authorizationPolicy to the modules module.config.
+Check if you have admin/editor add-ons and similar, and secure them.
+You can add the attribute authorizationPolicy to the modules module.config.

 • Filter your lists for access rights

-If you list content in any way by using GetChildren/FindPagesByCriteria in the background, make sure you filter your list for access rights before displaying them.
-The Optimizely controls do this out-of-the-box but if you use custom code to render your lists or menus, you have to solve this problem to avoid showing restricted content.
+If you list content in any way by using GetChildren or FindPagesByCriteria in the background, filter your list for access rights before displaying them.
+The Optimizely controls do this, but if you use custom code to render your lists or menus, you must solve this problem to avoid showing restricted content.

 • Move your log files